What Is Yunnan Food Known For?

 The stew is made by cooking fresh local fish and Lijiang's special black mountain lamb together.
 The fish's mild "fishy" flavor and the lamb's slight "gamey" taste balance each other out, creating a unique, savory aroma.

 In Lijiang, you can enjoy this specialty at restaurants like Puji Black Mountain Lamb, well-known for their Fish and Lamb Stew.
 The dish is not only delicious but also nutritious, making it a great choice for all ages.
-It's especially suitable for the autumn and winter seasons, providing warmth and satisfaction—a must-try to experience Lijiang's food culture.

-Western Yunnan Food: A Culinary Adventure to Shangri-La
+Western Yunnan Food: Tibetan-Influenced Cuisine in Shangri-La

-Western Yunnan borders Tibet, and its cuisine is influenced by Tibetan culture.
-Here, you can find Tibetan foods such as butter tea, tsampa, and yak meat.
 Additionally, due to the region's rich forest resources, wild mushrooms are also a beloved ingredient.
 Shangri-La is likely your destination in western Yunnan, where you can look forward to savoring Tibetan cuisine.

-No.11 Butter Tea and Tsampa in Shangri -La
+No.14 Butter Tea and Tsampa in Shangri-La

 Butter Tea and Tsampa are iconic staples of Tibetan cuisine, deeply rooted in the daily lives and culture of the people in Shangri-La.

 Butter Tea (酥油茶), also known locally as Po Cha, butter tea is a traditional Tibetan drink made from tea leaves, yak butter, and salt.
 The tea is brewed and then churned with butter and salt to create a rich, creamy mixture.
-It's famous for its warming properties and high energy content, making it perfect for the cold, high-altitude climate.

 Tsampa (糌粑) is a type of roasted barley flour, widely used and highly nutritious in Tibetan diets.
 It's usually mixed with butter tea to form a dough-like consistency, but it can also be eaten dry or mixed with other liquids.